Avre/versus-viewers/README.md

 heavily utilizes twitchio.  google sheet integration requires gspread.

+## Quick Start

+* Download everything.
+* Install python if needed from https://www.python.org/downloads/
+* Go to www.twitchtokengenerator.com and connect to your bot account.  save client key in a file in the directory with the script called token.txt
+* run the bot in the command line using the following format: py scriptname.py [command prefix] [any number of channels separated by spaces]
+* example launch command: `py parity_bot.py ! avaren letsdaze_` will join the bot to twitch channel avaren and letsdaze_ with the command prefix !

 ## Functionality

 versus-viewers creates separate queue objects for each twitch channel it is joined to.
 It saves both queue members and a roster file (anyone who has joined that queue) as human readable json files in directory ./queues/ with a file for each queue.